 Loyal to one vendor?
 That may have been ok in the glory days, but not so much today.
 If your vendors know that you’re on the hunt for competitive quotes, they will sharpen their pencils and give you their best price.

-Don’t forget that old saying—third time’s a charm.
+Don’t forget that old saying—the third time’s a charm.

 Aim for no fewer than three competitive quotes for each purchased product.
 That third quote may end up being the one.
-Valley Box offers free quoting and will even review your current packaging needs to find any potential cost saving opportunities either with a re-design or through a different vendor.
+Valley Box offers free quoting and will even review your current packaging needs to find any potential cost-saving opportunities either with a re-design or through a different supplier.

 #2 Consolidate Errands